What is an llms.txt File? The Complete Brand Guide (With Generator)

 What NOT to Include in llms.txt

-Marketing copy and superlatives.
-Phrases like “the best,” “industry-leading,” or “revolutionary” are not facts.
-AI engines weight neutral, declarative language higher than promotional language, and superlatives can actually lower the credibility score of the surrounding content.
+On language: phrases like “the best,” “industry-leading,” or “revolutionary” are not facts — and AI engines weight neutral, declarative prose higher than promotional copy.
+Superlatives can actually lower the credibility of the content around them.
+Write it like you are filling in a Wikipedia infobox, not a landing page.

-Prices that are not current.
-AI engines cite what they find.
-If your llms.txt lists a plan you deprecated six months ago, you will generate hallucinations yourself — the exact problem the file is meant to solve.
-Update pricing in your llms.txt at the same time you update your pricing page.
+On pricing: if your llms.txt still lists a plan you deprecated six months ago, you are generating hallucinations yourself — the exact problem the file is supposed to solve.
+A simple rule: whenever you update your pricing page, update your llms.txt in the same commit.

 llms.txt vs robots.txt — What Is the Difference?